Stinging Trees - and a NEW Treatment for stings

 We usually add a little more of the acid after about 10 minutes - and leave the tissues in place for at least 1/2 hour.

-This is also why it must be emphasized that the victim should NEVER scratch the stung area - it exposes more damaged skin - and the pain from the acid treatment, although brief, will be worse.
+This is also why it must be emphasized that the victim should NEVER scratch the stung area - it breaks off the embedded stinging hairs and makes them difficult to remove later.

 3 Application of wax.